Spool Welding Robot SWR

 - Paul Hebson, Vice President and General Manger, Vancouver Drydock - Seaspan

-Watch the Seaspan SWR testimonial, here
+Watch the full Seaspan SWR testimonial, here

 Spool Welding Robot at a Glance: